TakaHoribe/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 #### Intersection

 Lane change in the intersection is prohibited following traffic regulation.
 Therefore, if the goal is place close passed the intersection, the lane change needs to be completed before ego vehicle enters the intersection region.
 Similar to the lane blocked case, in case of the path is unsafe, ego vehicle will stop and waits for the dynamic object to pass by.

+(Need to mention to the crosswalk as well?)

 The following figure illustrate the intersection case.